everettvergara/Happy-Hearts-22/README.md

 # HappyValentines2022

-A text art for Valentine's Day 2022 by Everett Vergara featuring two chasing hearts, a wave and a swarm of droplets.
+A text art animation for Valentine's Day 2022 featuring two chasing hearts, a wave and a swarm of droplets (whatever you think it may be).